SyntaxErr0r1/ISA_Project/README.md

 The program then requests the resource using HTTP version `1.0`.
 This version was chosen because the reponse in `HTTP/1.1` is affected probably by chunked transfer encoding when using openssl.

 The resource is downloaded using openssl functions (also when not using TLS).
 Then the resource is loaded from the openssl BIO into std::string and the body (the XML) is separated from the response.
-The XML is then written into `./temp/temp.xml`
+The XML is then written into `./temp/temp.xml`.
+(Note: the program does not take into account cases where response 301 is received meaning the resource was moved.
+In such case the file won't be parsed)

 The file is then opened by the parser and the type of the feed (either RSS 2.0 or Atom) is determined.
 The parser iterates through the nodes and finds the relevant nodes and their atributes when necessary.
 In cases where the node names or the attributes are different in Atom or RSS 2.0, the node names will be converted to the Atom format for comparison inside the code.

 The desired output information is printed in the order it is specified in the source XML.
+(Except for title which is always first)

 ## Testing
 Minimal openssl version tested: `OpenSSL 1.0.2k-fips`